ailovesworld2/ailovesworld2/README.md

 ---

 ### **4. Update Bio**
-- After launching a token, update your X/Twitter bio to include the token’s contract address, ensuring transparency and accessibility.
+- After launching a token, update your X/Twitter bio **@ailovesworld** to include the token’s contract address, ensuring transparency and accessibility.

 ---